huggingface/diffusers/examples/community/README.md

 Diffusers pipelines are fully integrated with IP-Adapter, which allows you to prompt the diffusion model with an image.
 However, it does not support negative image prompts the same way it supports negative text prompts: it does not accept a `negative_ip_adapter_adapter` argument; when you pass an `ip_adapter_image,` it will create a zero-filled tensor as a negative image.
 This script shows you how to create a negative noise from `ip_adapter_image` and use it to significantly improve the generation quality while preserving the composition of images.

-@cubiq initially developed this feature in his repository https://github.com/cubiq/ComfyUI_IPAdapter_plus.
-The community script was contributed by @asomoza(https://github.com/Somoza).
+[cubiq](https://github.com/cubiq) initially developed this feature in his [repository](https://github.com/cubiq/ComfyUI_IPAdapter_plus).
+The community script was contributed by [asomoza](https://github.com/Somoza).
 You can find more details about this experimentation [this discussion](https://github.com/huggingface/diffusers/discussions/7167)

 IP-Adapter without negative noise
 |source|result|